viveksck/definition-embedding/readme.md

 * $PATH_CHECKPOINT (optional): path to the checkpoint.
 You can skip this argument and the model will store the checkpoint to the default path.

 ### Inference

+Please refer to `scripts/case.ipynb` for now on how to initialize the model and do the inference.